Happy Pride Vancouver!

 - 1 teaspoon pure vanilla extract

-- Preheat oven to 375 degrees.
+- Preheat the oven to 375 degrees.
 Line three baking sheets with parchment paper.

-- In a medium bowl, whisk together the flour, baking powder, baking soda, and ½ teaspoon of salt in a medium bowl.
-Set aside.
+- In a medium-sized bowl, whisk the flour, baking powder, baking soda, and salt in a medium bowl.2 cups all-purpose flour, ¾ teaspoons baking powder, ¾ teaspoons baking soda, ½ teaspoon sea salt

-- Using an electric mixer, beat together the butter, both sugars, and vanilla in a large bowl for 2 to 3 minutes, until light and fluffy.
-Add the yogurt (or eggs) and blend well.
-With the mixer on low speed, add the flour mixture in three additions, blending until just incorporated.
+- Using an electric mixer, beat the butter, both sugars, and vanilla in a large bowl for 2 to 3 minutes, until light and fluffy.
+Add the eggs and blend well.
+With the mixer on low speed, add the flour mixture in three additions, blending until just incorporated.1 cup butter, ¾ cup brown sugar, ½ cup granulated sugar, 1 teaspoon pure vanilla extract, 2 large eggs

 - Divide the dough into 6 small bowls.
-Add a few drops of the food colouring to the bowls, one colour per bowl, and stir until the colour is incorporated.
-Divide the Smarties between the 6 bowls and stir them through.
+Add a few drops of the food coloring to the bowls, one color per bowl, and stir until the color is incorporated.
+Divide the Smarties between the 6 bowls and stir them into the batter.Red, orange, yellow, blue, green, and purple food coloring, 2 cups Smarties

-- Working with one colour at a time put about ½ teaspoon of the dough on 9 evenly spaced spots on one of the prepared baking sheets.
-Next put another ½ teaspoon of another colour of dough so it touches the first colour.
-Repeat until each cookie has all 6 colours and is about 2 inches wide.
+- Working with one color at a time put about ½ teaspoon of the dough on 9 evenly spaced spots on one of the baking sheets.
+Next, put another ½ teaspoon of another color of dough so it touches the first color.
+Repeat until each cookie has all 6 colors and is about 2 inches wide.

 - Bake the cookies for 6 minutes.
-Make sure not to over cook them or the colours will start to fade.
+Make sure not to overcook them or the colors will start to fade.
+Note: put the first tray of cookies into the oven before you start working on the next tray to save some time.

 - Let the cookies cool completely before you store them in an airtight container.